tarasglek/duckpond/README.md

   1) Look up cached data and return it (without closing the connection)
   2) Look up distant-up-to-date data to provide any corrections.
 This way an app can show query results right away and in unlikely event that data changed, replace it with corrected

-duckdb is the SQL engine doing all the smart stuff. icebase is basically an executable recipe for duckdb on how to organize data in S3.
-I suspect icebase should become a duckdb extension.
+duckdb is the SQL engine doing all the smart stuff. duckpond is basically an executable recipe for duckdb on how to organize data in S3.
+I suspect duckpond should become a duckdb extension.

 Parquet is a legacy format that's not well-optimized for local lookups, but it's ubiquitously supported and can be replaced later.

 Backends:
 * Supposedly R2 public buckets https://developers.cloudflare.com/r2/buckets/public-buckets/ get one a free CDN
 * Tigris is another interesting option https://www.tigrisdata.com/docs/objects/caching/
-* Any cdn should work as icebase is just a bunch of files.
+* Any cdn should work as duckpond is just a bunch of files.

 ## Protocol